 Put in the rest of the cake ingredients and whizz until thoroughly mixed.

-Pour into the cake tin and bake for 50-60 minutes until a skewer comes out clean.
+Pour into the cake tin and bake for 30-40:minutes or until a skewer comes out clean.
 Don’t over cook as it won’t be fudgey and will be grainy.
 Leave to cool in tin.

 Melt the chocolate in a bowl over a pan of gently bubbling water.
 Once melted, remove bowl from pan.